onfido/onfido-ios-sdk/README.md

 \*Note: the SDK is only responsible for capturing and uploading photos/videos.
 You still need to access the [Onfido API](https://documentation.onfido.com/) to create and manage checks.

+### Enterprise Features

+This SDK supports enterprise-only features such as:
+-   Hide Onfido Logo

+These features must be enabled on your account before they can be used, otherwise you will get runtime exceptions.
+Details for implementation can be found [here](#5.1-enterprise-features).

 ![Capture Document and face](assets/Overview.png)

 ## Getting started